 - New paper in ASONAM 2016: "Can I Foresee the Success of my Meetup Group?" with Microsoft.

 - New paper in MobiSys 2016 workshop WPA: "Margdarshak: A Mobile Data Analytics based Commute Time Estimator cum Route Recommender".

 - New paper in MobiSys 2016 workshop IoT of Health: "SleepSensei - An Automated Sleep Quality Monitor and Sleep Duration Estimator".

 - New short paper in ICWSM 2016: "Predicting Group Success in Meetup" with Microsoft.

 - New paper in IEEE INFOCOM 2016: "UrbanEye: An Outdoor Localization System for Public Transport".

 - Organizing Eighth IEEE International Workshop on Network Science for Communication Networks (NetSciCom), Jointly with IEEE INFOCOM 2016, San Fransisco, CA, USA, April 2016.
 Submit your paper!

 - Open Positions: Ph.D/MS positions are available in the areas of (1) Complex networks/Social networks (mostly theoretical/analytical and real data driven research) and (2) Mobile Networks (mostly experimental research).
 Highly motivated candidates with strong academic background (B.E./B. Tech with high CGPA, preferably with an M.E./M.Tech in CS) are encouraged to contact for the positions (drop me a CV).

 - Internship: I do not encourage students to spend their second year vacations doing summer projects.
-So do not expect a response from me.
-Third year students, if you are interested, send a mail to intern.cnergkgp [AT] gmail.com.
-Please do not put me in Cc, neither expect any reply.
+So do not expect any response from me.
+Third year students, if you are interested, apply via link .
+Please do not send me any mail, neither expect any reply.
 The staff responsible for that will send you a reply in due time.